 Sustainability international impact award

-International education as an industry inherently involves many activities that impact negatively on the environment.
-Now that climate change and sustainability are at the forefront of everyone’s minds, we are keen to recognise organisations working in our sector that are proactively making positive changes to reduce the impact of their international operation on a global and/or local scale.
+Global education as an industry inherently involves many activities that impact negatively on the environment.
+With climate change and sustainability at the forefront of people’s minds, the Sustainability international impact award enables us to recognise organisations working in our sector that are proactively making positive changes to reduce the impact of their international operation on a global or local scale.